Freedom Circle logo

 On Autobiography, by Walter Block, 4 Dec 2002

-Autobiographical, recounts how Block met Ayn Rand and later Murray Rothbard and how he progressed from libertarian minarchism to anarcho-capitalism; and pleads other libertarians to write "how they first were introduced to this philosophy"
+Autobiographical, recounts how Block met Ayn Rand and later Murray Rothbard and how he progressed from libertarian minarchism to anarcho-capitalism; reprinted in Block's I Chose Liberty (2010), chapter 9

 Historical account of the Persuasion magazine, edited by Joan Kennedy Taylor between Sept 1964 and May 1968